top of page

 Small coppers have bright orange forewings with dark brown spots and thick, dark brown margins.

-They have dark brown back wings banded with orange.
+They have dark brown hind wings banded with orange.

 When their wings are open, the dorsal sides of the forewings show a brilliant orange coloration with a dark edge border and a few spots in black.

-The back wings are pretty much the opposite, with a dark base color, bordered with orange.
+The hind wings are the opposite, with a dark base color, bordered with orange.

 Some females show a row of blue marks inside the orange border.